awslabs/aws-lambda-web-adapter/examples/php-zip/README.md

 # php-zip

-This example shows how to use PHP Runtime to run a PHP application on managed PHP runtime.
+This example shows how to use PHP Runtime to run a PHP application on PHP runtime.

 ### How does it work?